tonylubin/music-library/README.md

     - with play, pause, seek and reload functions
     - Visual progress bar song duration
     - using *'audioMotion-analyzer'* to show EQ function of playing audio
+    - playlist has auto play for next song

 8. image placeholders for better ux/ui using plaiceholder